 Glass is easily recycled into new bottles and jars, saving energy and raw materials.
 New uses are also being developed, such as for road aggregate.
 It cannot be recycled in the kerbside recycling bins as it breaks and shards of glass contaminate the newspapers so they can't be recycled.
 Please make every effort to take all glass bottles and jars to the glass banks around the Borough.

 We make every effort to maintain recycling bank sites in a clean and tidy condition.
-Please report any problems to us at email@example.com or on 01329 236100.
+Please contact us to report any problems, or if you have any other comments about recycling and waste.
+You can email us at email@example.com or telephone 01329 236100.